Houston Baptist University Catalog

 The study of history, for example, allows you to examine why some leaders and nations flourish while others do not.
 The study of law allows you, in a safe environment, to tempt others with legal and ethical dilemmas.
 The study of government confronts you with fundamental questions about freedom, equality, and order.
 Literature invites you to consider the human experience through stories and poetry, tragedies and comedies.
 Family Studies allows you to understand the changing dynamics of the modern family.
 Communications gives you the skills to be an advocate and agent of change.
 Throughout all of these courses, you’ll read from the greatest thinkers and writers on the subjects, from ancient times to modern.

-Majoring in the Humanities gives you both a great education and a transforming experience.
+Majoring in the Humanities gives you a great education, a transforming experience, and will prepare you for a career in a variety of fields.
 Your critical thinking skills will be sharpened.
 Your writing and speaking skills will be enhanced.
 You will learn to articulate complex theories and ideas, debate them in class, and discuss them with classmates.
 You will learn how to confront, discuss, and resolve difficult ethical, moral, and social dilemmas.
 Learning a second language like Spanish broadens your ability to work with others and makes you a more attractive job candidate.
-Our Humanities programs prepare you for a career in a variety of fields because we emphasize the skills that employers want.
+All of these are skills that are highly valued by employers.

 In short, our Humanities programs are a great way to make the most of your college experience while also preparing for success after graduation.